RonaldCrb/k8s-for-devs/README.md

 Minikube is a minimalistic Kubernetes distribution created with the purpose of setting up a single node cluster to learn and practice kubernetes.

 All distributions of Kubernetes rely on a container runtime like Docker, CRI-O or RKT.
-This tutorial uses Docker as this is the most popular runtime in todays market and also the one we use at Babelforce.
+This tutorial uses Docker as this is the most popular runtime in todays market and also the one we use.

 to install Minikube you can follow the official instructions provided in the [Minikube official website](https://minikube.sigs.k8s.io/docs/start/)